maxjdugan/wax-nep-80/_exhibits/b.md

 ### Works Cited

 <p>Harrison, Charles Custis.
-“Dr. George Byron Gordon.” *The Museum Journal* 18, no. 1 (March, 1927): 5-8.</p>
+“Dr. George Byron Gordon.” <i>The Museum Journal</i> 18, no. 1 (March, 1927): 5-8.</p>
 <p>King, Eleanor M. and Bryce P. Little.
 "George Byron Gordon and the Early Development of The University Museum.”
-In *Raven's Journey: The World of Alaska's Native People*, edited by Susan A. Kaplan and Kristin J. Barsness (Philadelphia: The University Museum, 1986).</p>
+In <i>Raven's Journey: The World of Alaska's Native People</i>, edited by Susan A. Kaplan and Kristin J. Barsness (Philadelphia: The University Museum, 1986).</p>